iredmail/docs/faq/amavisd.sql.db.md

     The addresses are used in several tables:

     * `amavisd.wblist`: used by Amavisd.
 If sender (of inbound message) is blacklisted, Amavisd will quarantine this email.
+But if you have iRedAPD plugin `amavisd_wblist` enabled, this smtp session will be rejected before queued by Postfix, so Amavisd doesn't know this rejected message at all.
     * `amavisd.outbound_wblist`.
 New in iRedMail-0.9.3, used by iRedAPD plugin
       `amavisd_wblist` for white/blacklisting for outbound message.

-* `amavisd.users` stores mail addresses hosted on your server.
+* `amavisd.users` stores mail addresses hosted on your server. __NOTE__: you don't need to sync all existing mail users in this table, just add mail users you want to define a per-account spam policy in this table.

     Value of column `users.email` uses same format as `amavisd.mailaddr` mentioned above.

 * `amavisd.wblist` stores white/blacklists for inbound message. `wblist.sid`
   (sender id) refers to `mailaddr.id`, `wblist.rid` (recipient id) refers to